hiendv/teible/packages/vue-teible/README.md

     type: String,
     default: ''
   },
-  render: { // Formating function
+  render: { // Formating function.
+Original fields will be prefixed with $_
     type: Function
   }
 }